 - the financial circumstances of the other beneficiaries

-- the nature of your relationship with them
+- the nature of your relationship with the will-maker

-- whether you financially depended on the deceased and to what extent
+- whether you financially depended on the will-maker and to what extent

 - any assets passing outside of the estate to you or to others